-The type of protection shall be commensurate with the degree of hazard that exists on the customer's premises.
-The water user may choose a higher level of protection than required by the District.
-Each hazard will be evaluated on a case-by-case basis to determine which backflow protection device is appropriate.
+The type of backflow protection must correspond to the level of hazard present on the property owner's premises.
+For premises with multiple hazards, the highest level of protection must be employed.
+The water user may opt for a higher level of protection than that required by the District.
+Each hazard will be assessed individually to determine the appropriate backflow protection device.

-Any backflow protective device utilized shall be of the type and design specified and approved for the circumstances by the <a href="State Office of Drinking Water and the University of Southern California (USC) Hydraulic Research SectionState Department of Health.
-Such device shall be installed by and at the expense of the customer, in a manner approved by the District and public health agency having jurisdiction and in a location which is readily available for periodic inspection.
+Any backflow prevention assembly utilized shall be of the type and design specified and approved for the circumstances by the State Office of Drinking Water and the University of Southern California (USC) Hydraulic Research Section.
+Such device shall be installed by and at the expense of the property owner, in a manner approved by the District and public health agency having jurisdiction and in a location that is readily available for periodic inspection.
 Information in greater technical detail as to requirements for District approval is available separately at the District office.

-2.16.3.5.
-TESTING AND MAINTENANCE OF PROTECTIVE DEVICES
+2.16.3.5.TESTING AND MAINTENANCE OF PROTECTIVE DEVICES